migaku-official/Migaku-Retirement-Addon/.github/CONTRIBUTING.md

-# Contributing to the MIA Retirement Addon
+# Contributing to the Migaku Retirement Addon

 <!-- If you change any of the headings in this document, remember to update the table of contents. -->
 - [How Can I Contribute?](#how-can-i-contribute)